markyoder/wasp_clone/wasphive/README.md

     }
 ```

- - The template file only receives the InputName parameter.
-It is just default to be the same as the node name if not explicitly provided.
+ - Template files receives the 'InputName' parameter, and the default is the node name if not explicitly provided.

 ### InputType Assistance Details